conedevelopment/cone-site/src/website-development.md

             title: "Which plugins do you use for WordPress development?"
             description: "<p>Általában a népszerűbb és jobb felépítésű bővítményeket részesítjük előnyben.
 Ilyen például a Yoast SEO bővítménye, vagy a WP Rocket.
 Ha webáruházról van szó, akkor WooCommerce-et használunk.
 Ha velünk dolgozol jár neked a fizetős WPML (nyelvesítés), WP Rocket (teljesítmény optimalizálás), ACF (egyedi mezők kezelése).</p>"
         -
-            title: "Do you work with purchuased themes?"
+            title: "Do you work with purchased themes?"
             description: "<p>No, our themes are all custom developments.
-This means the end-product will contain only what is necessary based on the needs we arranged in advance.</p><p>In some cases we do some work in purchuased themes, but only based hourly rates and not in a fixed project based price.</p>"
+This means the end-product will contain only what is necessary based on the needs we arranged in advance.</p><p>In some cases we do some work in purchased themes, but only based hourly rates and not in a fixed project based price.</p>"
 step:
     showNumber: true
     items: